wanghaisheng/responsive-landing-page-starter/content/blog/en/vonage-video-express-with-ruby-on-rails.md

 * [Forms](https://vivid.vonage.com/?path=/story/components-textfield--login-form)
 * [Buttons](https://vivid.vonage.com/?path=/story/components-button--basic&args=label:Basic;layout:text)

-So with bit rails magic with some vivid magic, we have everything we need.
+So with bit of Rails magic with some Vivid magic, we have everything we need.
 There are only two tricky things here.
-One, you'll notice that cards can have titles and subtitels in Vivid.
+One, you'll notice that cards can have titles and subtitles in Vivid.
 So why do we need to use the vwc-text component?
 Because Vivid makes use of slots in their web components and when using the `slot="main"` to have content in the card, this overrides the slots of the title and subtitle.

 Secondly, the form doesn't help us actually pass the data to the server.
 So we need to make use of the Rails helper `form_with`.
 Altogether it looks like this: